tuananhhedspibk/RoadToSeniorDev/DevOpsJourney/Logging/BuidlingLogSystem-Eng.md

 ### Access log

-- Why: Ouptut the log to follow the sending and receiving request process.
+- Why: Output the log to follow the sending and receiving request process.
 - Who: System itself or from infrastructure.
 - When: Output at sending or receiving request time.
 - Where: In `level INFO` and `pull-type.` Because the amount of logs may be large, we have to pay attention to finding log speed.